grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 {{< admonition type="note" >}}
 This exercise is more challenging than the previous one.
-If you are having trouble, skip it and move to the next section, which will cover some of the concepts used here.
+If you are having trouble, skip it and move to the next section, which covers some of the concepts used here.
 You can always come back to this exercise later.
 {{< /admonition >}}

-This exercise will build on the previous one, though it's more involved.
+This exercise builds on the previous one, though it's more involved.

-Let's say we want to extract the `level` from the logs and add it as a label.
+Assume you want to extract the `level` from the logs and add it as a label.
 As a starting point, look at [loki.process][].
 This component allows you to perform processing on logs, including extracting values from log contents.

 Try modifying your configuration from the previous section to extract the `level` from the logs and add it as a label.
 If needed, you can find a solution to the previous exercise at the end of the [previous section](#add-a-label-to-logs).

-{{< admonition type="note" >}}
+{{< admonition type="tip" >}}
 The `stage.logfmt` and `stage.labels` blocks for `loki.process` may be helpful.
 {{< /admonition >}}

-Once you have your completed configuration, run {{< param "PRODUCT_NAME" >}} and execute the following:
+Run {{< param "PRODUCT_NAME" >}} and execute the following:

 ```bash
 echo 'level=info msg="INFO: This is an info level log!"' >> /tmp/alloy-logs/log.log